Luca-Skyline/Up-Beat/README.md

 ## Instructions for Running Group Project (UpBeat)

+- Ensure you have an internet connection
-- Download and unzip repository
+- Download and unzip thiis repository
 - Navigate to RIBIT-REPO/src/musicApp
 - Open RoughSketch.pde in Processing
-- Run Code
+- At top right corner of Processing IDE, select "Java"
+- Click "Mange Modes..."
+- Go to the "Libraries"
+- Search for "The MidiBus".
+When it appears, click it and hit "Install".
+- Close intall menu and run code

 ## Members